bdeployteam/bdeploy/doc/retypeuser/power/product.md

 13. Start command parameters are referenced by their ID, defined in [`app-info.yaml`](#app-infoyaml).
 If a value is given, this value is applied.
 If not, the default value is used.
 If a parameter is optional, it will be added to the configuration if it is referenced in the template, regardless of whether a value is given or not.
 14. Using `applyTo`, an application can be restricted to be applied only to certain nodes, running a specified operating system.
 A list of supported operating systems can be specified.
 If this is not specified, the application is assumed to be capable of being applied to nodes running any of all supported operating systems.
 15. A template group can have either type `SERVER` (default) or `CLIENT`.
 A group may only contain applications of a compatible type, i.e. only `SERVER` applications in `SERVER` type group.
 When applying the group to a node, applications will be instantiated to processes according to their supported OS and the nodes physical OS.
 If a `SERVER` application does not support the target nodes OS, it is ignored.
+16. Whether the instance should be started automatically when starting the minion(s).
+This parameter is optional and will be `false` if not specified.
+17. Whether to schedule background uninstallation of old instance versions.
+This parameter is optional and will be `true` if not specified.

 An instance template will be presented to the user when visiting an [Empty Instance](/user/instance/#instance-templates).